President and CEO

 Unemployment dropped to a three-and-a-half year low…

-And, the housing market seems to be turning the corner.
+And, the housing market has turned the corner.

-Fueled by these positive economic trends, the auto industry is gaining momentum.
+Fueled by these positive economic trends, the auto industry should continue its forward momentum.

-For the total U.S. market… our annual sales forecast for 2012 is at 14.3 million vehicles… or possibly a little higher … an increase of about a million and a half over 2011.
+For the total U.S. market… our annual sales forecast for 2012 is 14.3 million vehicles… or possibly a little higher…an increase of about a million and a half over 2011.

 And the forecast ahead looks even better.
 Analysts predict sales will reach 16 million again in just a few years.